 They really stress why this service is worth the extra cost and do a great job upselling to potential customers.

 5. Camtasia’s New Features Upsell Ad

-Camtasia is a video editing tool that’s sold as a one-time purchase (read: Not an SaaS month-to-month subscription).
-I’ve used Camtasia since around 2014, and a few years ago I got this ad popping up on my Facebook feed:
+Camtasia is a video editing tool that’s sold as a one-time purchase (read: Not a SaaS month-to-month subscription).
+I’ve used Camtasia since around 2014, and a few years ago, I got this ad popping up on my Facebook feed: